Carl Orff: Denazification

 In late March 1946, Orff underwent a denazification process in Bad Homburg at a psychological screening center of the Information Control Division (ICD), a department of the Office of Military Government, United States (OMGUS).
-Orff was rated "Grey C, acceptable", which his evaluator Dr. Bertram Schaffner (1912–2010) defined as for those "compromised by their actions during the Nazi period but not subscribers to Nazi doctrine".
+Orff was rated "Grey C, acceptable", which his evaluator Bertram Schaffner (1912–2010) defined as for those "compromised by their actions during the Nazi period but not subscribers to Nazi doctrine".

-Some sources report that Orff had been blacklisted prior to the evaluation, which would have prevented him from collecting royalties on his compositions.
+Some sources report that Orff had been blacklisted before the evaluation, which would have prevented him from collecting royalties on his compositions.
 According to more recent research by Oliver Rathkolb, there is no evidence to support this.
-In January 1946, American officer Newell Jenkins (1915–1996)—Orff's former student (with whom he was on a du basis), who went on to have a career as a conductor—informed him that he did not need a license as a composer if he was not seeking to conduct, teach, or otherwise appear in public.
+In January 1946, American officer Newell Jenkins (1915–1996) – Orff's former student (with whom he used the informal du), who went on to have a career as a conductor – informed him that he did not need a license as a composer if he was not seeking to conduct, teach, or otherwise appear in public.
 Jenkins, however, hoped that Orff would take an Intendant position in Stuttgart, which Orff was considering after initially saying no. This would require evaluation, and thus Jenkins encouraged Orff to think of how he could prove that he had actively resisted Nazism, as such persons were most highly valued.
 Orff turned down the Stuttgart position by early March 1946, but Jenkins still insisted Orff undergo an evaluation at the end of that month.
 Schaffner's report notes: "Orff does not wish a license as 'Intendant' of an opera-house, and states that he has already refused such an offer, because the work would be primarily administrative and not musical.
 He wishes to have permission to appear as guest-conductor."
 Orff was granted a license without any restrictions despite his rating of "'Grey C', acceptable", but there is no evidence that he conducted in public after the war.

 Schaffner believed that the root causes of Nazism included an underlying societal rigidity and authoritarianism in Germany, especially as they pertained to fathers in family life and institutions such as the school and the military.
 His theories informed his and his colleagues' denazification evaluations.
 In his report on Orff, Schaffner wrote: